yiziz/docs/docs/guide/front-end/dynamic-imports/index.md

 Vite uses rollup under the hood which supports dynamic imports just like webpack and other bundlers but it has a small _flaw_.
 Well, not so much a flaw but rather a consideration that was never put to thought simply because of how AEM ClientLibs work.

+The import rewriter takes the ES module import paths and converts them into AEM friendly paths automatically.

 ## Rollup plugin

 AEM Vite provides a rollup plugin that will rewrite dynamic import paths to your `/etc.clientlibs` proxy path.